The databases operate a little differently than Google. Here are some tips to get better results quickly and spend less time searching.

 Ex. exxon AND suppliers Ex. airlines AND economics

 3. OR -- When you OR search words, you get more hits/results, but they may be less accurate.
-I OR synonyms.
+You can use OR with synonyms.

 Ex. statistics OR demographics Ex. suppliers OR distributors OR "supply chain"